 Examples of scam emails

-The best protection against scam is knowing their tricks and which emails they usually send.
+The best protection against scam is knowing the tricks scammers use and the kinds of emails they typically send.

-The best protection against scam is knowing their tricks and which emails they usually send.
+The best protection against scam is knowing the tricks scammers use and the kinds of emails they typically send.

 If you receive any suspicious messages or emails, please forward them to support@aupairworld.com.
-We would be glad to help you.
+We will be glad to help you.

 Thank you for your email and your hint.
 Note: Since you have already been issued a working visa for the UK and an international passport.
 AuPairWorld Team advises you to proceed to scan the below documents.